 The add/drop/withdrawal fee is \$10 per transaction.
 The student has the responsibility of submitting the form to the Records Office for processing and is responsible for fees and penalties incurred for late submission.
 Students who drop all of their coursework will be refunded student fees for that semester.
+Please see the Financial Information section later in this Catalog for more information on fees related to registration changes.

-- Weekly or Online Class Add/Drop/Withdrawal Policy Weekly, online, and/or independent studies may be added and dropped during the first week of classes.
-Dropped courses will be removed from the student's transcript.
-Courses from which the student withdraws during the second, third and fourth week of school receive a W on the transcript.
+Weekly or Online Class Add/Drop/Withdrawal Policy

+Weekly, online, and/or independent studies may be added and dropped during the first week of classes.
+Dropped courses will be removed from the student's transcript during this first week.
+Courses from which the student withdraws during the second, third, and fourth week of school receive a W on the transcript.
 During the fifth through twelfth week of the term, a grade of WP or WF is assigned, as determined by the instructor.
 WF grades are calculated into the GPA as F grades.
 Beyond the twelfth week of the term, an F will be recorded on the transcript for any classes from which the student withdraws.

 During the abbreviated summer semester, courses from which the student withdraws during the first quarter of the semester will receive a W on the transcript.
 During the second and third quarter of the semester, a grade of WP or WF is assigned as determined by the instructor.
 During the last quarter of the semester, an F grade will be received in all classes from which the student withdraws.
-Specific dates are published in the Academic Calendar. - Intensive Class Add/Drop/Withdrawal Policy Registration for intensive courses follows the same process and timeline as regular courses for degreeseeking students.
+Specific dates are published in the Academic Calendar.

+Intensive Class Add/Drop/Withdrawal Policy

+Registration for intensive courses follows the same process and timeline as regular courses for degree-seeking students.
 Non-degree students may register up to close of business of the week prior to the beginning of the course for a \$10 fee per transaction.
 Intensive courses may be dropped prior to the close of business on the day before the first day of the course.
 Courses from which the student withdraws on or after the first day of the course receive a WP or WF as determined by the instructor.